trampgeek/jobe/README.md

 ## Installation

-**WARNING** This current version is intended for installing on a server that is firewalled to allow connections ONLY from authorised client machines.
-If you install it on a machine without such firewalling, anyone will be able to connect to your machine and run their own code on it! **CAVEAT EMPTOR!**
+**WARNING** Jobe is primarily intended for use on a server that is firewalled to allow connections from authorised client machines only.
+If you install it on a machine without such firewalling, and do not control access with API keys (see later), anyone will be able to connect to your machine and run their own code on it! **CAVEAT EMPTOR!**